College Football Playoff bracket, based on current committee rankings - ExBulletin

 With the four highest-ranked conference champions receiving the top four seeds and thus byes, the remaining eight teams in the bracket will meet in the first round.
 Here are the games played on campus on December 20 or 21:

-- (12 seed) Arizona State at (5) Ohio State winner plays (4) Boise State in the quarterfinals
+- (12 seed) Arizona State at (5) Penn State winner plays (4) Boise State in the quarterfinals

-- (9) Tennessee at (8) Georgia winner plays (1) Oregon in the quarterfinals
+- (9) Tennessee at (8) Ohio State winner plays (1) Oregon in the quarterfinals

 There will be no re-sowing once the official range is announced on Sunday, December 8.